• Skip to main content

 Deals - Health - Education - Tech - Entertainment - About Us - Home - Search

-Free Internet Service for Low Incomes
+Cheap Internet Service for Low Incomes

-By Gil Arnold Last Updated Saturday, March 18, 2023 7:28 am
+By Gil Arnold Last Updated Tuesday, September 2, 2025 8:17 am

 Discounted Internet Plans

 Below is a listing of the internet providers offering internet service to low income households for $30 a month or less.
-So, with your $30 ACP discount, your bill is zero.

-AT&T Low Cost Internet Plan
+AT&T Low Cost Internet Access

 For more information or to start your application visit:

-Free Internet Access from AT&T or call 1-866-986-0963
+Low Cost Internet Access from AT&T or call 1-866-986-0963

 AT&T internet is available in select regions in these states: Alabama, Arkansas, California, Florida, Georgia, Illinois, Indiana, Kansas, Kentucky, Louisiana, Michigan, Mississippi, Missouri, Nevada, North Carolina, Ohio, Oklahoma, South Carolina, Tennessee, Texas and Wisconsin.
 To find out if your area is covered visit: ATT Coverage Map

-Cox Free Internet Service
+Cox $9.95 Internet Service

 For more information or to start your application visit:

-Free Internet Access from Cox
+Low Cost Internet from Cox

 Cox Communications offers internet service across 18 states with the greatest coverage in Arizona, California, and Virginia.
 Cable internet from Cox Communications is available to an estimated 21.2 million people, making it the 3rd largest residential cable provider in the U.S. by coverage area.
 To find out if your area is covered visit: Cox Coverage Map